waua/waua.org/README.md

 EJS engine is used for templating, mostly for including other files inside HTML.
 For example, `<%- include('templates/head.ejs') %>` will insert the contents of the file `templates/head.ejs` in place.

-SCSS is used for styles. *.scss files are generated into `generates/*.css files.
+SCSS is used for styles. `*.scss` files are compiled into `generates/*.css` files.
+The major benefit is that it is possisible to include one file into another file.

 The project pattern generates standalone statis HTML site into `dist` folder.
-Resulting HTML images are self-suffucuent - they embed all images, generated JavaSctipt and CSS.
+Resulting HTML images are self-sufficient - they embed all images, generated JavaSctipt and CSS.
 This allows to minimize web-page load size.

 Images are embeded as Base64 data-uris.

 The ouptut in `prod` mode is optimized and minimized.

+[Gulp](https://gulpjs.com/) is used as a build system.
+It allows to attach various open-source pluging, like transcompilers, minimizers etc. It is possible to call some specific task.
+Use `gulp --tasks` command line to discover all the  tasks, or take a look into `gulpfile.js`.